sch3fr/StudyDump/JOURNAL.md

 Getting really close to finishing this.
 While I feel kinda bad about not finishing any of the projects I started, I feel great about practicing  C# and learning more about Git and UI development.
 ## 19-OCT-21
 Day 98 let's go
+## 20-OCT-21
+Version 1.0 of Milos Amazing Physics Calculator is done!
+Really happy with how it turned out.
+I have no idea what I'm gonna do tommorow tho xd